solo-system/solo-system.github.io/device.md

 * Microphone (Primo EM172)
 * Waterproof enclosure

-The Solo basic is easy to assemble - head to the [Getting&nbsp;Started](/documentation/getting-started.html) guide, or have a look at the [assembly video](https://youtu.be/2Fq05JlEKjw?t=122)
+The Solo:basic is easy to assemble - head to the [Getting&nbsp;Started](/documentation/getting-started.html) guide, or have a look at the [assembly video](https://youtu.be/2Fq05JlEKjw?t=122)